Forest1027/Passion-Matters/Ielts/Part2.md

 		university roomates. desperate to get to somewhere out of our university. good impression on Shanghai why by car
 		decided in a sudden, no train tickets left, as we all had the driver's lisence. we drove in turn to get there. tired and exhausted, but full of fun. you can hear the giggling from our car all the way to Shanghai.

+9. interesting place few people know

+	where it is?
+		a deserted mountain near my home, about 15 min's walk

+	how do you know
+		by coincidence. on day hang out, and fid there was a hidden pathway to go up to top

+	why few people know

+	why insteresting

 **Part3**